 A rocky road to launch

 The path here wasn't exactly smooth.
-The game was announced without a title in early 2024, subsequently canceled later that year according to the Avatar wiki, and then revived with a proper reveal.
-That kind of development history can sometimes signal a troubled project, but the confirmed feature set and the July date suggest things are now on stable ground.
+The game was announced without a title in early 2024, then quietly shelved before being revived with a proper reveal months later.
+That kind of stop-start development cycle can sometimes signal a troubled project, but the confirmed feature set and the July date suggest things are now on stable ground.

 The description pegs it as a "fast-paced 1v1 fighter" rather than a platform fighter or arena brawler, which narrows the gameplay style considerably.
 Think more traditional fighting game structure than the Nickelodeon All-Star Brawl approach.